MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/summarizeoperator.md

 | All others | null |

 > [!NOTE]
 > When applying these aggregates to entities that include null values, the null values are ignored and don't factor into the calculation.
-See [Examples](#examples).
+For examples, see [Aggregates default values](#aggregates-default-values).

 ## Examples